find index of minimum value in list python

-Given a list of N integers, find the index of elements whose value is minimum among all the elements in the list.
-There are two cases which are given below:
+Given a list of n integers, find the index of elements whose value is minimum among all the elements in the list.
+We will discuss the following two cases:

 Case 1: When there is only one minimum value in the list.